yottaawesome/intro-to-dx12-2nd-edition-revisited/README.md

 * Multiprocessor compilation has been enabled in the project settings.
 * A back buffer state transition bug in the Blur demo is now fixed.
 The bug didn't crash the demo, but caused the DX12 runtime to log debug error messages.
 * A lightweight `Event` class has been added to prevent a potential memory leak in `FlushCommandQueue()`.
+* The unused struct `WaveDispatchCB` was removed from the Blur demo.
 * Function signatures are being updated to use trailing return type syntax, which are visually easier to navigate in classes with many methods.
 * Various class-level `static` member variables have been made `inline`, simplifying their initialisation.
 * Variable declarations are being ported to Almost Always Auto (AAA) idiom with braced or designated initialisation.
 AAA is easier to visually navigate, while braced initialisation guarantees left-to-right evaluation order and catches otherwise invisible narrowing conversions.
 Designated initialisation is much cleaner for aggregate types.